- Oregon IPM Committee

 - Outreach & Newsletter

-Imagine looking a pesticide label, and with one tool be able to know the possible effects of that compound on your health, your neighbor’s health, the atmosphere, wildlife, even bees – all from one place.
-A paper published in The Lancet: Planetary Health this month aims to do exactly that by taking on the enormous task classifying nearly 700 pesticides and their risk to human, animal, and even atmospheric and pollinator health.
-Selection of pesticides to reduce human and environmental health risks: a global guideline and minimum pesticides list, freely available from The Lancet: Planetary Health and co-authored by Katie Murray and Paul Jepson of the Oregon IPM Center, is a multi-factor health risk reference of pesticides that are registered in the US or the EU for which risk data exists.
-Additionally, the authors go a step further and organize the findings into a handy reference for IPM decision makers.
-A 27-page guide, Pesticide risk reduction: an international guideline, is included as an appendix and contains step-by-step instructions for consultants on how to use the list as part of an IPM management plan for farmers or any IPM stakeholders.
+Imagine looking at a pesticide label, and by accessing one tool be able to know the possible effects of that compound on your health, your neighbor’s health, on wildlife, and even bees.
+A paper published in The Lancet Planetary Health in February aims to do exactly that by taking on the enormous task of classifying nearly 700 pesticides by their risks to human, animal, and even atmospheric and pollinator health.
+Selection of pesticides to reduce human and environmental health risks: a global guideline and minimum pesticides list, freely available from The Lancet, Planetary Health and co-authored by Katie Murray and Paul Jepson of the Oregon IPM Center, is a multi-factor health risk guideline for pesticides that are registered in the US or the EU for which risk data exist.
+The authors go a step further and organize the findings into a handy reference for IPM decision-makers.
+A 27-page guide, Pesticide risk reduction: an international guideline, is included as an appendix and contains step-by-step instructions for consultants on how to use the list as part of an IPM plan for farmers and other IPM stakeholders.
+This paper is also an important tool for identifying alternative pesticides that may only require baseline personal protective equipment, a resource that’s been in short supply because of the Coronavirus pandemic.

-Pesticides are inherently risky to human and environmental health.
-The currently accepted criteria for defining highly-hazardous pesticides, or “HHPs”, are limited and do not necessarily consider bystanders, aquatic life, terrestrial wildlife and pollinators.
-The solution is creating a current list of pesticides that accounts for these missing criteria.
-From this list, pesticide users can make informed decisions about which products to use.
-This is critical as pesticides “have been cited as being among the most serious threats to health and the environment” by multiple international groups, according to the paper, and this kind of information has been scattered, difficult to access, or unavailable.
+Pesticides are inherently risky to human and environmental health, and some are so toxic that they are classified as highly hazardous.
+Current criteria for defining highly-hazardous pesticides, or “HHPs” do not consider bystanders, aquatic life, terrestrial wildlife, or pollinators.
+The authors have filled in these information gaps so that pesticide users can make more informed decisions about which products to use.
+This is important because pesticides “have been cited as being among the most serious threats to health and the environment” by multiple international groups, according to the paper, and this kind of information had previously been scattered, difficult to access, or unavailable.

-How do you classify 659 pesticides in a way that is useful for multiple international audiences and is applicable to any cropping system?
-Use multiple factors to cover any situation: acute and chronic risks to human, biomagnification, ozone depletion, risks to aquatic and terrestrial wildlife and pollinators.
-The pesticides were filtered into three groups: “highly-hazardous”, which are tagged for replacement or phase out, “high-risk”, which require special attention to specific environmental or health risks, and “lower-risk”, which are pesticides likely to be compatible with IPM management programs.
-The last classification is further divided into in compounds considered “minimum-risk” pesticides, or ones that don’t have requirements for specialized personal protective equipment nor meet any of the risk criteria.
+How do you classify 659 pesticides in a way that is useful for multiple international audiences and applicable to any cropping system?
+The authors considered multiple factors that address a wide variety of factors including acute and chronic risks to humans, pesticide accumulation through food chains, ozone depletion in the atmosphere, risks to aquatic and terrestrial wildlife, and risks to pollinators.
+The pesticides were filtered into three groups: “highly-hazardous”, which are tagged for replacement or phase-out, “high-risk”, which require special attention to limit specific environmental or health risks, and “lower-risk”, which includes pesticides that are likely to be compatible with IPM programs.
+The low-risk classification is further divided to isolate a group of compounds that can be defined as “minimum-risk”, or pesticides that don’t have requirements for specialized personal protective equipment, and which also do not trigger the other risk criteria that the authors included.

 The paper is open-access and available now.
 A web-based electronic version of the guide is currently in development.

-This article appears in Oregon IPM Insider, Vol I Iss 1: Spring 2020
+This article appeared in Oregon IPM Insider, Vol I Iss 1: Spring 2020, and was updated May 15, 2020.
+Subscribe to the newsletter here.